teonistor/beamr/index.md

 ## Installation

-Currently the program is in an early stage of development and has not been published to PyPI, please [download a copy from Github](https://github.com/teonistor/py-beams/zipball/master) and run the package locally: `python -m pybeams`
+Currently the program is in an early stage of development and has not been published to PyPI, please [download a copy from Github](https://github.com/teonistor/beamr/zipball/master) and run the package locally: `python -m beamr`

 To more easily run it from any directory set up two aliases in `~/.bashrc` and run the first one once when the terminal is first started:
 ```
- alias setbeam='export PYTHONPATH=/path/to/beam/parent/folder:$PYTHONPATH'
+ alias setbeamr='export PYTHONPATH=/path/to/beamr/parent/folder:$PYTHONPATH'
- alias beam='python -m pybeams'
+ alias beamr='python -m beamr'
 ```

 ## Configuration